-Theme Class number of times Description T ( 1 ( 1 The purpose and constitution of the lecture, the method of the scholastic Introduction 1 evaluation are explained.
-Hydraulics in 2 Several problems and exciting topics related to hydraulics in open-channel open-channel flows 3 flows are discussed with advanced practical examples.
-Diverbasin Introduction of flood disasters during a few decades in the world, flood control River basin 3 planning in Japan, Economic evaluation and analysis of people 's awareness management to river improvement projects with dam construction.
+Theme Class number of times Description T .
+1 1 The purpose and constitution of the lecture, the method of the scholastic Introduction evaluation are explained.
+Hydraulics in 3 Several problems and exciting topics related to hydraulics in open-channel open-channel flows 3 flows are discussed with advanced practical examples.
+River basin Introduction of flood disasters during a few decades in the world, flood control 3 planning in Japan, Economic evaluation and analysis of people 's awareness management to river improvement projects with dam construction.
 3 Several problems and their solution methodology against sediment transport Beach erosion process in coastal zone are explained.
 Advanced approaches for sediment control are overviewed.
-Rainfall-runoff Water recourses issues related to reinfall must ff and disting and hydrologic prediction and 3 Water resources issues related to rainfall-runoff prediction and hydrologic hydrologic design design are discussed with advanced practical examples.
+Rainfall-runoff 3 Water resources issues related to rainfall-runoff prediction and hydrologic prediction and hydrologic design design are discussed with advanced practical examples.
 Numerical simulation for 1 Recent numerical simulation development and related state-of-the-art Hydraulic 1 technologies are overviewed. engineering Achievement 1 Comprehension check of course contents.
-The exercises to the given subjects Confirmation 1 are performed.
+The exercises to the given subjects Confirmation are performed.

-【Textbook】Non
+[Textbook] Non